d3p1/dockgento/README.md

 > To gain a deeper understanding of how this tool works under the hood, visit the [wiki page](https://github.com/d3p1/dockgento/wiki).

 > [!NOTE]
-> If you encounter issues while using this tool, refer to the [troubleshooting page](https://github.com/d3p1/dockgento/wiki/%5B6%5D-Troubleshooting) page for guidance.
+> If you encounter issues while using this tool, refer to the [troubleshooting page](https://github.com/d3p1/dockgento/wiki/%5B6%5D-Troubleshooting) for guidance.

 > [!IMPORTANT]
 > Please note that [as of now](https://github.com/d3p1/dockgento/issues/8), this tool has only been tested on `Debian 12` and requires an environment with `bash` to function correctly.